 In 1989, she and Kurt moved to Trinity University in San Antonio, Texas, where Florence served as Chair of the Department of Modern Languages from 1989 to 1995.
 Sadly, Kurt died of Parkinson’s disease in 1996.
 Florence retired several years later in May 1999.
 During her years of teaching, Florence wrote four scholarly books and published many articles in journals on French and Spanish Renaissance subjects.

-When, after retiring in 1999, she was freed from academia to devote herself to writing fiction, she produced ten novels, ranging from fantasy to historical romance and mystery.
-Nine are now in print at Twilight Times Books and one in progress on the author’s desk.
+After retiring in 1999, she was freed from academia to devote herself to writing fiction.
+She produced 11 historical novels, ranging from fantasy to historical romance and mystery.
+Nine are in print and two others will be published in the future.

 Florence’s books have earned her nine literary, including as a finalist for the International Eric Hoffer Award and two finalist awards for the national Indy Next Generation Book Award in Historical Fiction.

 Her avocations are reading, good conversation, gourmet cooking, swimming, hiking, horseback riding and gardening.